Asynchronous Quantum Repeater using Multiple Quantum Memory: Discussion and conclusion

-In summary, we introduce the asynchronous quantum repeater protocol that leverages the principle of post-matching.
+In summary, we introduce an asynchronous quantum repeater protocol that leverages the principle of post-matching.
 We pair two successful SPI events and form a Bell entangled state with { CNOT} gate and $Z$-basis measurement.
 Consequently, our protocol achieves the same entanglement efficiency as the quantum repeater protocol based on SPI.
+Furthermore, our protocol is not constrained by the trade-off between the distribution rate and the fidelity with the maximal entanglement.
 Additionally, our protocol alleviates the long-distance phase stability requirement, similar to protocols based on TPI.
 Therefore, our protocol inherits the advantages of both SPI and TPI-based protocols.
+We also present and analyze a specific implementation of our quantum repeater protocol based on the Kerr nonlinear resonator system, which shows the feasibility of our scheme with current technology.
+One should note that, as we have shown in Table~\ref{comparison}, various physical systems are potential candidates for our quantum repeater protocol.
+For instance, the trapped ion system can also be used to implement our scheme due to the ion's robust lifetime, long internal-state coherence, and strong ion-ion interactions~\cite{bruzewicz2019trapped}.
+Single-qubit gates~\cite{brown2021single}, two-qubit gates~\cite{benhelm2008towards}, and qubit state preparation and readout~\cite{myerson2008high} have also been successfully performed using trapped ion system with high fidelity.

-Given the benefits in communication efficiency and information processing, we posit that a full functional quantum node, capable of both communication and information processing, can be constructed.
-This represents a crucial step towards a fully-connected quantum network.
+Given the benefits in communication efficiency and experiment mildness, we posit that a full functional quantum node, capable of both communication and information processing, can be constructed.
+Therefore, our work represents a crucial step towards a fully-connected quantum network.
+Our work also brings new insights about the connection between the quantum key distribution and quantum repeater with the idea of single-photon interference and post-matching.
+We anticipate this will benefit the development of the theory and technology in both fields.

+$Note$ $added.$-After we post our work on arXiv, we notice a work from Yoshida \etal with a similar idea from arXiv~\cite{yoshida2024multiplexed}.
+This work introduces frequency multiplexing to the quantum repeater protocol and discusses implementing the protocol using rare-earth ion system.

-We gratefully acknowledge the supports from the National Natural Science Foundation of China (No. 12274223), the Program for Innovative Talents and Entrepreneurs in Jiangsu (No. JSSCRC2021484).
+We gratefully acknowledge the supports from the National Natural Science Foundation of China (No. 12274223), the Program for Innovative Talents and Entrepreneurs in Jiangsu (No. JSSCRC2021484), and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (No. 24XNKJ14).
 C.-L.L. and H.-L.Y. contributed equally to this work.